 - Bug Bounty Forum Resources

-- Reading every single blog that has ever existed on Bug Bounty
+- Reading every single writeup that has ever existed on Bug Bounty

-If you read the above, then you will 100% have the knowledge to find vulnerabilities.
-Now all you need is persistence, consistency and quite a bit of time and you’ll be writing some reports in no time!
+If we read the above, then we will 100% have the technical knowledge to find vulnerabilities.
+Now all we need is practice, patience and consistency.